Please read the policy statement and disclaimer before reading the answers on this page.

 Q1: Where can I find information on recruiting?

 A1: You can find out information by contacting the NCAA directly.
-Their web site, http://www.ncaa.org, has information for prospective student athletes.
+Their web site, http://www.ncaa.org (not .com), has extensive information for prospective student athletes.
 You can obtain phone numbers, download information, order publications, and search their handbooks and regulations.
 It is the complete and official resource for this type of information.
 The main page for eligibility and recruiting is located here.
-Prospective female student athletes can download gymnastics-specific information from the National Association of Collegiate Gymnastics Coaches - Women, at this link.
+The Guide for the Prospective Student Athlete is an excellent place to start.
+It can be found at this link.